 Egerton Parish Council (EPC) will explore opportunities to identify a site or sites suitable for the planting of community woodland, made up of indigenous species. and wildflower meadow/s to help mitigate the impact of climate change and for the benefit of the community as a whole.
-The purpose of this policy is to ensure long term sutainability and effective climate change mitigation for the parish as a whole.

-Egerton NP Policy D8 - Renewable Energy and Climate change mitigation
+Egerton NP Policy D8 - Renewable Energy and Climate Change Mitigation

 - 1. Energy efficient building will be expected on the grounds of sustainability and should deliver warmer homes to improve comfort and better health, including a minimum 19% carbon dioxide reduction against Part L (2013) of the Government's Building Regulations on energy conservation through energy efficiency of the building. - 2.
-Use of Passive House principles will be supported. - 3.
-Water conservation measures such as rainwater harvesting and grey water recycling will be supported. - 4.
+Use of "Passivhaus" principles will be supported. - 3.
+Water conservation measures such as rainwater harvesting and grey water recycling will be supported.
+Water efficiency measures should be included in all residential developments with a maximum usage of 110 litres per person. - 4.
 The creation of ponds, swales and other means to conserve water and minimise flooding should be part of any new development.
-More effective land drainage should be promoted by the Parish Council through a collaborative approach with property and landowners, the highway authority and the Environment Agency to help mitigate the effects of climate extremes. - 5.
+More effective land drainage will be promoted by the Parish Council through a collaborative approach with property owners and landowners and with Kent County Council as Highways Authority and Lead Local Flood Authority, to help mitigate the effects of climate change. - 5.
 The provision of charging points for electric vehicles will be encouraged. - 6.
 Developments which propose on-site renewable energy generation through the demonstrable use of new technology such as ground or air source heat pumps, local biomass (wood chip) shall be encouraged and considered favourably. - 7.
 Proposals for individual and community scale energy will be supported subject to the following criteria: - the siting and scale of the proposed development is appropriate to its setting and position in the wider landscape; - the proposed development does not create an unacceptable impact on the amenities of local residents; and - the proposed development does not have an unacceptable impact on a feature of natural or biodiversity importance.